Overview

 Sample Run

 Welcome to Battle Simulator 3000!
-The world's more low tech battle simulator!
+The world's most low tech battle simulator!

 Let the epic battle begin!